 Understand what an SEO audit is

-An SEO audit is a comprehensive process of analysing and evaluating the visibility of a website in search engine result pages (SERPs).
+An SEO audit is the process of analysing and evaluating the visibility of a website in search engine result pages (SERPs).
 It examines various aspects that impact SEO performance, such as content quality, metadata optimisation, link building, user experience, and much more.
 It’s the ultimate way to evaluate your website’s performance from an SEO perspective and determine where improvements can be made.

-An SEO audit will give you valuable insights into your website’s effectiveness at ranking for relevant keywords, competing with other local estate agency websites, and driving organic traffic.
+An SEO audit will give you valuable insights into your website’s effectiveness at ranking for relevant keywords, competing with other local estate agency websites, and driving greater organic traffic.
 Furthermore, it will provide a clear roadmap of actionable steps to improve your SEO performance.
 Overall, an SEO audit is a critical first step in any successful SEO strategy.

 Crawl your website